atuttle/blog/blog/2026/getting-my-shit-together-dotfiles-brewfile-1password-ssh-agent.md

 }
 ```

-Now, instead of running `gh pr create` I run `opat gh pr create`. opat pulls in my GH_TOKEN from 1Password for the duration of the command, the gh command is none the wiser, and I'm happy that things are more secure.
+Now, when I need to install a dependency from my private npm registry: `opat npm install @atuttle/private-package`. opat pulls in my NPM_TOKEN from 1Password for the duration of the command, the npm command is none the wiser, and I'm happy that things are more secure.

 ### 1Password SSH-Agent